nitin-dominic/Automating-development-of-weed-prescription-map-using-Arcpy-and-Python/README.md

 1. RGB or a multispectral imagery should be provided by the user.
 2. Specify a directory for empty folder before this scripts starts exporting all the indices in a form of image outputs.
 3. Shapefile (a polygon line drawn over the crops) should be provided by the user.

 Limitation of this algorithm:
-1. Weeds won't get detected or identified if they are present in-between crop rows
+1. Weeds won't get detected or identified if they are present in-between crop rows.

 Credits:
 1. Original workflow in ArcGIS Pro was developed by Dr. J. Paulo Flores (Assistant Prof. at NDSU)
 2. Automation using Python scripting was developed by Nitin Rai (PhD Student)